eclipse-openj9/openj9-docs/docs/vgclog.md

 - Information about the GC cycles that ran, including each cycle's GC operations and GC increments.

-For definitions of GC cycles, GC increments, operations, phases, see [Garbage collection policies](gc.md#garbage-collection-policies).
+For definitions of GC cycles, operations, phases, see [Garbage collection policies](gc.md#garbage-collection-policies).
+For definitions of GC increments, see [GC increments and interleaving](#gc-increments-and-interleaving).

 The logs record when GC cycles and their increments start and end, and list the GC operations that run within these increments to manage or reclaim memory.
 You can also determine which type of event triggered the cycle or increment, and the amount of memory available to your application before and after processing.